-AST Sportswear inherits Title of Large T-shirt Maker in the United States
+Newsmaker: AST Sportswear Inherits Title of Large T-shirt Maker in the United States

 MANUFACTURING

-AST Sportswear inherits Title of Large T-shirt Maker in the United States
+Newsmaker: AST Sportswear Inherits Title of Large T-shirt Maker in the United States

 For years, AST Sportswear operated under the radar in Orange County, Calif.